 #1 – Measure Energy, Not Power

 The experiment measured Amp Hours from the battery which is a measurement of power.
 Power and Energy are not the same.
 Power measures the rate energy is moved, while energy is the ability to cause change or do work.
 Energy numbers would have been closely correlated and most likely would have learned even more in favor for the lithium batteries.
 Since voltage does not sag as much, it most likely would have produced even more energy.

 #2 – Allow for recovery time of the lead acid

-Lead acid batteries perform worse overall than lithium batteries, but they might be able to perform a bit better in a real world application than the experiment projected due to the recovery effect.
-Voltage is know to significantly recover in lead acid batteries after a strong discharge as the chemical reaction penetrates deeper into the battery.
+Lead acid batteries perform worse overall than lithium batteries, but they might be able to perform a bit better in a real-world application than the experiment projected due to the recovery effect.
+Voltage is known to significantly recover in lead acid batteries after a strong discharge as the chemical reaction penetrates deeper into the battery.

 I believe that if the discharge had been on and off over a longer period of time they would have performed marginally better and may have more accurately represented a real-world scenario.
 If a load were to be continuously applied, however, the situation set forth in the experiment would be accurate.

 So, what do we do about not being able to charge the batteries in the cold?
 It’s pretty easy: don’t charge them in the cold!

 You can use your cellphone when below freezing, but bring it inside to charge.
 The same goes for lithium packs: they need to be warmed before charging if they are located in places well below freezing.

 Electrical heating of the cells can accomplish this.
 Lithium batteries require a BMS (battery management system) which is a set of electronics that balance and protect the pack.
 This same BMS could easily trigger a warming circuit to use the charge energy to first warm the pack before charging starts.